Waivers & Policies > Medicaid Waiver Programs > Eligibility Application

 - Current Request means the person needs/wants services; health and safety are not the immediate issues

-- Future Needs means the person does have a need for services within the next three years.
+- Future Needs means the person does not have a need for services within the next three years.

 Applicants and their representatives will receive a formal letter from the DDA stating the eligibility and priority category determinations.
 The letter includes information related to requesting a reconsideration and appeal rights.